Chile is the latest Latin American country to erupt in violent protest. Here’s why.

+Thousands of Chileans returned to the streets of Santiago on Monday, banging pots and honking car horns to launch a second week of protests against cost of living pressures and income inequality.

-At least eight people are dead, 200 injured and more than 1,500 detained as Chile, long a beacon of stability and prosperity in South America, has become the latest Latin American country to erupt in violent protest.
-Protesters have called for a general strike Monday, and the president says the country is at war.
+At least 11 people are dead, 200 injured and more than 1,500 detained as the nation of 18 million, long a beacon of stability and prosperity in South America, has become the latest Latin American country to erupt in violence.

-“We are at war against a powerful enemy, willing to use violence with no limits,” President Sebastián Piñera said Sunday evening.
+Protesters called a general strike Monday; President Sebastián Piñera said the country was at war.
+A state of emergency continued, and authorities declared more curfews.
+But after a bloody weekend, some public services resumed operations, and some businesses reopened.

+U.N. rights chief Michelle Bachelet called Monday for dialogue, independent investigations and an end to “inflammatory rhetoric.”

 The youth-led demonstrations, sparked last week by an increase in subway fares in the capital, have grown and spread even after Piñera rescinded the rate hike.
 Protesters have shut down public transportation, ransacked supermarkets and pharmacies and set fire to subway stations and government buildings.

-Piñera, who was returned to the presidency last year after serving from 2010 to 2014, has responded by declaring a state of emergency and deploying more than 10,000 troops in the largest operation since the dictatorship of Augusto Pinochet more than three decades ago.
+Piñera, who was returned to the presidency last year after serving from 2010 to 2014, has responded by deploying more than 10,000 troops in the largest operation since the dictatorship of Augusto Pinochet more than three decades ago.
 Security forces have fired tear gas and rubber bullets at the crowds.

+Three civilians died Sunday night, authorities said.
+One was shot; two died in a fire at a supermarket.
+Fifty security personnel were seriously injured.

+“We are at war against a powerful enemy, willing to use violence with no limits,” Piñera said in a nationally televised address Sunday evening.

 The chaos follows protests against austerity and corruption in Haiti, Ecuador, Peru, Argentina and Honduras, among other countries.
 But Chile was supposed to be different.
-The country tops South America across virtually all tables: Per capita GDP, the U.N.
+The country tops South America across virtually all tables: per capita GDP, the U.N.
 Human Development Index, multiple freedom rankings.

 Brian Winter is vice president for policy at the Americas Society/Council of the Americas.